surgocode/.github/README.md

 # Github Usage Rules

 ## Issue
 Github doesn't do enough to help users organize repositories.
-They provide public tags, stars and the ability to add repos to "Teams" but still there is friction in repo discovery, quick understanding and management.
+Public tags, stars and the ability to add repos to "Teams" are the options available but still there is friction in repo discovery, quick understanding and management.

 ## Solution
 The best solution right now, and just in general as a best practice, is to set and enforce a strict naming convention for repositories.
 The following is an evolution of options and opinion on the best version.
 ## Options